ramrom/rams_dot_files/cheatsheets/pub_sub_message_bus_cheatsheet.md

     - has idempotent producer feature, uses a Producer ID (PID) and a sequence number as idempotency key
         - idempotency key must be unique for a given partition, a msg with same idempotency key is a dup and discarded
         - e.g. could happen if producer retries b/c of network fault(didnt reach kafka) or not getting an ack from kafka

+## APACHE PULSAR
+- similar to kafka, written entirely in java
+- more complex, has 4 main components: pulsar servers, apache zookeeper, apache bookeeper, rocksDB
+- write to a index-based storage system, fast for random access, but slow for overall througput compared to kafka sequential logs

 ## APACHE FLINK
 - real-time large data stream/batch processing framework, simlar to kafka streams or apache spark